usernam3/shopify-app-store-scraper/README.md

 - `pricing_plans`
 - `reviews`

-Even though the published dataset is regularly updated, this repository allows keeping the local copy up to date independently of the released version.
+While the dataset published on Kaggle is regularly updated, this repository allows keeping the local copy up to date independently of the released version.

 Detailed dataset description can be found [here](https://www.kaggle.com/usernam3/shopify-app-store).